 Next, you need to download the Ryzen Controller that is built for overclocking all AMD Ryzen devices.
 Click here to download the Ryzen Controller.

 Now that you’ve downloaded both programs, go to downloads and install both programs.
 Once installed, open AMD µprof first and click on See what’s guzzling power on your system on the homepage.

 This will take you to a new page to check all the boxes for power, frequency, temperature, P-state, and controllers.
 Then click Start Profile.
 It should display the performance this way.

 This is like the benchmark for AMD laptops.

 You can start overclocking by increasing the CPU TDP.
 This is the expected power consumption for your laptop.
-Before you do this, check the CPU ID (3500U for example), and then go to the Ryzen website to check the limits to which you can set this CPU’s TDP.
+Before you do this, check the CPU ID (3500U, for example), and then go to the Ryzen website to check the limits to which you can set this CPU’s TDP.
 The website will give you the ranges, for example, 15-35W—do not go beyond the upper limit.
-Go back to Ryzen control and increase the CPU TDP maximum and minimum values.
+Next, go back to Ryzen control and increase the CPU TDP maximum and minimum values.